CTU-Basel/pkgTemplateR/README.Rmd

 **Template created by Patrick R. Wright**

-If you would like to make use of this template just click the green "Use this template" button and set up your new R package repository as usual on github.
+If you would like to make use of this template just click the green "Use this template" button or use [this link](https://github.com/CTU-Basel/pkgTemplateR/generate) to it and set up your new R package repository as usual on github.

 If you want to work with the continuous integration (CI) modules you will need to grant [travis](https://travis-ci.com/) and [AppVeyor](https://ci.appveyor.com)